netraular/Habbo-SWF-Furni-Extractor/README.md

 -   **`rendered/`**: Contains the final composed static PNG images for different directions, colors, and shadow options.
 -   **`animations/`**: Contains the generated animated GIFs and a `frames/` subfolder with each frame saved as a separate PNG.
 -   **`furni.json`**: A single, consolidated JSON file containing all logic, visualization, and asset data in a structured format.
+-   **`renderdata.json`**: Contains the calculated X and Y offsets for each rendered static image and icon, useful for correct placement in a client.
 -   **`*_icon.png`**: The generated icon for the furniture, including color variations.

 ## Acknowledgements